Umeka Shōji

 Umeka Shōji (庄司 宇芽香, Shōji Umeka) is a Japanese voice actress from Kanagawa Prefecture.
 She is affiliated with Aoni Production and has voiced for various anime, video games, and television shows since beginning her career in 2005.
 Her major roles in video games include Coyori in Battle Fantasia, Caelea in Deception IV: Blood Ties, Aki Koriyama in Tokimeki Memorial 4.
-Starting with Samurai Warriors 3, she voices characters Hanbei Takenaka and Ayagozen as well in Warriors Orochi 3.
+Starting with Samurai Warriors 3, she voices characters Hanbei Takenaka and Ayagozen as well in Warriors Orochi 3 and Amane Sumeragi in Waccha PriMagi!.